New Jersey Route 38: History

 Prior to 1927, the route was a part of Pre-1927 Route 18, which was legislated in 1923 to run from Camden to Toms River.
 In the 1927 New Jersey state highway renumbering, Route 38 was legislated to run along the route from Route 25 (now U.S. Route 130) in Pennsauken east to Route 39 (now US 206) in Eastampton.

 In 1938, Route 38 was legislated to extend from East Hampton to Route 4N (now Route 71) in Wall Township, Monmouth County.
 A section of this was built, running between Route 34 and Route 35 in Wall Township.
 The Route 38 freeway was then planned in 1961 to connect these two sections of Route 38.
-It was to run from I-680 (now I-676) in Camden east to the planned Route 35 freeway (now Route 18) in Wall Township, providing a direct freeway connection between the Philadelphia metro area and the northern portions of the Jersey Shore.
+It was to run from I-680 (now I-676) in Camden east to the planned Route 35 freeway (now Route 18) in Wall Township, providing a direct freeway connection between the Philadelphia metropolitan area and the northern portions of the Jersey Shore.
 The route of the freeway was to run east from the Ben Franklin Bridge, paralleling US 30 and then Route 70.
 It would then have run parallel to the current alignment of Route 38 through the Mount Holly area and then travel along the northern border of the Fort Dix Military Reservation to Jackson, Ocean County, where it would then follow the present alignment of I-195 to Wall Township.
 In the late 1960s, the eastern part of the Route 38 freeway became part of the proposed I-195.